bihealth/sodar-core-legacy/README.rst

 data management and analysis web applications are based on SODAR Core and have been made available as open source:

+- **SODAR** is the system for Omics data access and retrieval.
+It is used to model study metadata and manage associated data files in different Omics research projects.
+SODAR Core was created by separating re-usable research project management components from the SODAR project.
+The source code of SODAR can be found on `github.com/bihealth/sodar-server <https://github.com/bihealth/sodar-server>`__.
 - **VarFish** is a web-based tool for the analysis of variants.
   It showcases how to build a complex data warehousing and data analysis web appliction using SODAR Core.